FranciDona/911-Calls-Data-Analysis/README.md

-# DataVizProject_911Calls
+# 911Calls Data Analysis
-This is a data visualization project using the Kaggle [911 calls dataset](https://www.kaggle.com/mchirico/montcoalert).
+This is a data analysis and visualization project using the Kaggle [911 calls dataset](https://www.kaggle.com/mchirico/montcoalert).
 The dataset contains:

 * lat : String variable, Latitude
 * lng: String variable, Longitude